mohilnagpal/Data-Analysis-Report-on-Bank-Loan-Data/README.md

 Plotted Relations between different aspects of data and the customer's appetite for taking a personal loan.

-Used t-test to test the hypothesis with the help of Scipy Library to answer:
+Used t-test to test the hypothesis with the help of Scipy Library,

+to answer :

 --> the impact of income on a customers appetite to take on loan.

 --> the relation between the age of the customer and it's willingness to take on loan.

 --> if or not the number of members in the family influence the customer's decision to take a loan.

 Created heatmaps, plots visualizing and comparing lifestyles of